IBM/protect-webapp-using-runtime-container-security/README.md

 ### 1. Deploy NeuVector on your Cluster

 Create an instance of NeuVector Container Security Platform.

-Create an instance of IKS
-Gain the access of cluster
-After creating the instance of the service, click on the instance on dashboard.
-It will take you the page which provides you a set of instructions to deploy NeuVector on your IKS cluster.
-Perform those steps
-After successful deployment, it will give you URL to access NeuVector WebUI.
+If you are using IBM Kubernetes Cluster(IKS), then you can follow the instructions provided [here](https://www.ibm.com/cloud/blog/kubernetes-container-security-neuvector-ibm-cloud-container-service).

+If you plan to use OpenShift, then you will be deploying NeuVector using operator.
+Instructions are given [here](https://catalog.redhat.com/software/operators/detail/5ec3fa84ef29fd35586d9a16)

+For this code pattern, we have used IBM Kubernetes Cluster and have deployed NeuVector on IKS using the [NeuVector Cloud Service]().

 ### 2. Deploy Sample Application

 For this code pattern, we have chosen the popular and open-sourced sample application `DVWA (Damn Vulnerable Web Application)` as the target for the attacks.
 The deploy configuration is provided in this repository to deploy the application into Kubernetes cluster.
-Run the below command:
+Run the below command to deploy the application:

 ```
 kubectl apply -f deployment.yaml